guillermo-carrasco/PyConSweden2015/README.md

   quickly, long term storage importance, manual -> error prone and spikes of work.

-* Data analysis: NGI-pipeline description (hopefully it will be more mature by the time of the presentation)
+* Data analysis: NGI-pipeline description (it will be more mature by the time of the presentation)

 * Clinical use cases: